LeninJimenezTorres/IndomoDesign/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# INDOMO DESIGN

+Arquitectura e Interiorismo Estudio

-## Available Scripts
+## Description

-In the project directory, you can run:
+Interactive responsive web page using:

+- React.JS
+- Three.JS
+- Lottie.JS

+### Install and run

-### `npm start`
+`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.